oist/optinist/docs/gui/workflow.md

 * HDF5

-  This node id for ``.hdf5`` and ``.nwb``.
+  This node accepts ``.hdf5`` and ``.nwb`` file types.
 NWB is compatible with the HDF5 data format.
-So you can use your NWB result's data as the input.
+You can use you OptiNiSt data analysis results, which save in NWB format, as the input.

   <p align="center">
   <img width="300px" src="../_static/workflow/hdf5_node.png" alt="HDF5 node" />
   </p>

-  Once the file selected, you can dig into the data structure and select the data to use.
+  Once a file is selected, you can search through the data structure and select the data to use.

   <p align="center">
   <img width="400px" src="../_static/workflow/hdf5_structure.png" alt="HDF5 node" />
   </p>

-  Connecting the hdf5 node to the pipeline, you can use the selected data in the hdf5 file.
+  There are some additional utility nodes for processing HDF5 data.
-  There are some utility algorithms for hdf5 data. fluo_from_hdf5 is to extract fluorescence data from hdf5 data.
+  For example, fluo_from_hdf5 extracts fluorescence data from HDF5 data.

   <p align="center">
   <img width="650px" src="../_static/workflow/hdf5_to_fluo.png" alt="HDF5 to fluo" />